Canon EF 17-35mm f/2.8 USM L - Review / Lab Test Report - Analysis

 As usual this ultra-wide zoom lens shows some very strong barrel

-distortions at 17mm easing towards the long end (35mm) where the
+distortion at 17mm easing towards the long end (35mm) where the

-lens is basically free of distortions.
+lens is basically free of distortion.

 You should probably expect more distortions towards closer focus distances.